-Sharon Anglim, APR, serves as Director of Communications and Special Projects for the school district.
+Sharon Anglim, MA, APR, serves as Director of Communications and Special Projects for the school district.
 Working closely with the district leadership team, school board and district executive staff, Mrs. Anglim supports the educational process by working to enhance two-way communication with stakeholders at all levels.
 Primary duties include district website curator, strategic planning, public relations, community and parent involvement, and public information officer.
 Project management duties include textbook adoption and purchasing, along with working closely with Dr. Winstead as system testing coordinator.
-She also supports the iReach digital conversion effort across the district.
+Mrs. Anglim also serves as the district home school coordinator.

 Sharon can be reached in the central office and welcomes the opportunity to speak with you or direct you to the best person who might offer the help you need.